SupaxInc/data-structure-and-algorithms/README.md

         - It allows us to know that any car we are currently processing can only join the fleet of what we most recently processed.
         - If we started from left to right, its hard to know if we can join the car in the front since we don’t know if it already joined a fleet thats even more ahead.
     - Calculate the time it takes for a car to reach target:
-        - Push it to a stack if it is a fleet.
+        - Push it to a stack if it is a new fleet if it can go faster than previous fleet (it can catch up)
         - **OR** to skip iteration if the previous fleet is going too fast since it can’t catch up to it.

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/709ef3ff-b3eb-43dd-972b-58461f88b809/Untitled.png)